hazelcast/hazelcast/docs/design/sql/05-ddl.md

 Column list is optional, for some storage systems and serialization formats, it is possible to infer it.

 ### 1.4 Parameters

+**OR REPLACE**

+Replace table definition if one with the same name already exists.

+**IF NOT EXISTS**

+Do not throw an error if a table with the same name already exists.

 **table_name**